 Google IO 2018 gave out a lot of new releases recently, out of which Gmail got one of the biggest updates ever.
-Google has been working round the clock to revamp the new Gmail UI and make it even more awesome.
+Google has been working round the clock to revamp the classic Gmail UI to make it into a new Gmail UI and make it even more awesome.
 Like, emailing shouldn’t be boring.
 Right?

 Not sure of other, but I was real sick of the dull UI that every other email provider has.
 No doubt, Gmail has had those boring skins, but not anymore.
 The new Gmail UI is not only amazing to look at but the update comes with a ton of new features that I always wanted.
 Now that it’s here, let me share it to you in short and quick way.